-- (A) The definition of disability shall be construed in favor of broad coverage of individuals to the maximum extent permitted by the Americans with Disabilities Act, as amended. - (B) The term "substantially limits" shall be interpreted consistently with the findings and purposes of the ADA Amendments Act of 2008. - (C) An impairment that substantially limits one major life activity need not limit other major life activities in order to be considered a disability. - (D) An impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active. - (E)(1) The determination of whether an impairment substantially limits a major life activity shall be made without regard to the ameliorative effects of mitigating measures such as: - (i) medication, medical supplies, equipment, or appliances, low-vision devices (which do not include ordinary eyeglasses or contact lenses), prosthetics including limbs and devices, hearing aids and cochlear implants or other implantable hearing devices, mobility devices, or oxygen therapy equipment and supplies; - (ii) use of assistive technology; - (iii) reasonable accommodations or auxiliary aids or services; or - (iv) learned behavioral or adaptive neurological modifications. - (2) The ameliorative effects of the mitigating measures of ordinary eyeglasses or contact lenses shall be considered in determining whether an impairment substantially limits a major life activity. - "Discrimination on the basis of sex" means sexual harassment or discrimination on the basis of gender, e.g., sexual harassment, sexual assault, sexual violence and/or sexual misconduct. - "District" means the San Francisco Community College District or any District program or activity that is funded directly by the state or receives financial assistance from the state.
-This includes any organization associated with the District or its college(s) that receives state funding or financial assistance through the District. - "Domestic violence" includes felony or misdemeanor crimes of violence committed by: - 1.
-A current of former spouse of the victim; - By a person with whom the victim shares a child in common; - 3.
-By a person who is cohabitating with or has cohabitated with the victim as a spouse: - 4.
-By a person similarly situated to a spouse of the victim under California law: or - By any other person against an adult or youth victim who is protected from that person's acts under California law. - "Gender" means a person's gender identity, gender expression and behavior whether or not stereotypically associated with the person's assigned sex at birth.
-This includes transgender, non-binary
+(A) The definition of disability shall be construed in favor of broad coverage of individuals to the maximum extent permitted by the Americans with Disabilities Act, as amended.

+(B) The term "substantially limits" shall be interpreted consistently with the findings and purposes of the ADA Amendments Act of 2008.

+(C) An impairment that substantially limits one major life activity need not limit other major life activities in order to be considered a disability.

+(D) An impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active.

+(E) (1) The determination of whether an impairment substantially limits a major life activity shall be made without regard to the ameliorative effects of mitigating measures such as:

+(i) medication, medical supplies, equipment, or appliances, low-vision devices (which do not include ordinary eyeglasses or contact lenses), prosthetics including limbs and devices, hearing aids and cochlear implants or other implantable hearing devices, mobility devices, or oxygen therapy equipment and supplies;

+(ii) use of assistive technology;

+(iii) reasonable accommodations or auxiliary aids or services; or

+(iv) learned behavioral or adaptive neurological modifications.

+(2) The ameliorative effects of the mitigating measures of ordinary eyeglasses or contact lenses shall be considered in determining whether an impairment substantially limits a major life activity.

+- "Discrimination on the basis of sex" means sex-based harassment or discrimination on the basis of sex, including sexual orientation, gender identity, and pregnancy or related conditions (e.g., sexual harassment, sexual assault, sexual violence and/or sexual misconduct). - "District" means the San Francisco Community College District or any District program or activity that is funded directly by the state or receives financial assistance from the state.
+This includes any organization associated with the District or its college(s) that receives state funding or financial assistance through the District. - "Domestic violence" includes felony or misdemeanor crimes of violence committed by: